Lawyers describe internet trolling as the first cousin of online harassment

 The reality is that every engagement is likely to result in further engagement on their part.
 Online trolls usually are not entirely conscious of what's influencing their online behaviour so the consequences of an engagement by you with a conversation with them could result in an unpredictable behaviour.
 If you ignore the troll, it is very possible that your troll may get bored by your lack of response to their conduct of harassing you online.

-Although it is very understandable why you might wish to try to intellectually engage with your online troll, you must remember that ever engagement on your part could negate the possibility of successfully prosecuting your online troll for harassment.
+Although it is very understandable why you might wish to try to intellectually engage with your online troll, you must remember that any engagement on your part could negate the possibility of successfully prosecuting your online troll for harassment.
 The reason for this is that an important element of harassment is that the victim is being subjected to unwanted communication.
-If you engage with your online troll, in some way, your engagement invites communication.
+If you engage with your online troll in some way, your engagement invites communication.

 Our advice therefore is to ask your troll to leave you alone, only once.
 If your internet troll persists, you must make a careful decision as to how you wish to move forward.

 Harassment is a serious criminal offence.
 The effects of being a victim of online harassment is very serious.
-Your internet troll's use of slanderous, slurring words towards you, can result in their prosecution for harassment, provided you conduct yourself in the right way.
+Your internet troll's use of slanderous, slurring words towards you can result in their prosecution for harassment, provided you conduct yourself in the right way.

-Victims of internet trolling who eventually seek legal advice, have, in many cases been severely affected by their trolls and their threatening, invasive, ubiquitous and malicious behaviour.
+Victims of internet trolling who eventually seek legal advice, have in many cases been severely affected by their trolls and their threatening, invasive, ubiquitous and malicious behaviour.
 Some trolls could be extremely pernicious that they are capable of invading their victim's lives and evoke great fear and anxiety in them.
 So much so, that the lives of victims of online trolling could be affected day and night.

 Some trolls have deployed abusive tactics, like obtaining and distributing personal information, home addresses and places that our clients have frequented.
 Internet trolls, who trolled some of our clients have hacked into email and social media accounts and stole and posted private, intimate photos.
 They have created websites with malicious content, causing their victims to feel that their lives are completely hijacked.